ouonline/luacpp/README.md

           std::string* errstr = nullptr, Argv&&... argv);
 ```

 Invokes the function with arguments `argv`. `callback` is a callback function used to handle result(s).
-Note that the first argument `i` of `callback` counts from 0. `errstr` is a string to receive a message if an error occurs.
+Note that the first argument `i` of `callback` starts from 0. `errstr` is a string to receive a message if an error occurs.
 The rest of arguments `argv`, if any, are passed to the real function being called.

 [[back to top](#table-of-contents)]